Queensland floods: the water journey to Kati Thanda-Lake Eyre

 19 March 2019

 In late January and early February, an intense and slow-moving monsoonal low over northern Queensland caused record-breaking rainfall and disastrous flooding.
-Areas affected included the Townsville region and westwards across large areas.
-In March, ex-tropical cyclone Trevor brought more rain, over a broad region of central and southwest Queensland and adjacent area of the Northern Territory.
-Since then there's been a lot of water on the move—we follow its journey to Australia's largest lake, Kati Thanda-Lake Eyre.
+Areas affected included the Townsville region and westwards right across the state.

 A phenomenal amount of rain fell.
 In the seven days to 4 February 2019 our rainfall gauge at Townsville Aero recorded 1052.8 mm, and 1257 mm in the ten days to 6 February.
-There were several sites in elevated areas including Paluma, Woolshed, and Upper Bluewater that reported 12-day accumulations of more than 2000 mm!
-Further west, large areas recorded 300–500 mm including the northern parts of the Diamantina catchment—and it was this water that was about to start a long journey south.
+There were several sites in elevated areas including Paluma, Woolshed, and Upper Bluewater that reported 12-day accumulations of more than 2000 mm.

 Video: This short video looks back at the Queensland floods